werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 Forecasting the Dynamic-Nelson-Siegel
 -------------------------------------

-`kalman` also provides forecasts.
-We set 12 months ahead and we define param, Y, mty, and model as above.
+Kalman function also provides forecasts.
+We set 12 months ahead, and we define param, Y, mty, and model as above.

 .. code-block:: console